sidbannet/PODS-digital-filter/README.md

 python digitalfilters.py
 ```

-To display the help menu
+to display the help menu.

 ## Running the tests